Spirit of Speed 1937

-Spirit of Speed 1937 is a racing video game developed by Broadsword Interactive.
+Spirit of Speed 1937 is a racing game developed by Broadsword Interactive.
 The game was originally released in 1999 exclusively in Europe by Hasbro Interactive, who released the game under the MicroProse brand name.
 In 2000, the game was ported to the Dreamcast, and was published by Acclaim Entertainment under the LJN banner, the final game published with this label, five years after LJN was shut down by Acclaim.
 This version saw a North American release, and was released there on June 27, 2000.
 Spirit of Speed 1937 takes place in 1937, when motorsport was in its infancy.

 Gameplay

 Spirit of Speed 1937 features 15 classic vehicles, including the first twin-supercharged single-seat racer, the Alfa Romeo P3.
 Also featured are the twin V8 Alfa Romeo Bimotore designed by Scuderia Ferrari, the Alfa Romeo 12C, the Auto Union Type C which was designed by Ferdinand Porsche, and the Auto Union Type D.

 Other cars include the Bugatti Type 35, Bugatti Type 59, Prince Bira's ERA "Remus", Mercedes-Benz W125, Mercedes-Benz W154, Duesenberg, Miller, and the 24-litre Napier-Railton.
-Players race around nine legendary courses located in Melhalla (Libya), AVUS (Germany), Montana (U.S.), Roosevelt Raceway (U.S.), Montlhéry (France), Pau (France), Donington (England), Brooklands (England), and Monza (Italy).
+Players race around nine legendary courses located in Mellaha (Libya), AVUS (Germany), Trenton Speedway (U.S.), Roosevelt Raceway (U.S.), Montlhéry (France), Pau (France), Donington (England), Brooklands (England), and Monza (Italy).

 Spirit of Speed 1937s modes of play are Single Race, Championship Season, and Scenario.
 Single Race allows players to select a car and course to race on.
 Championship Season is where users take part in a series of races in an attempt to win the title.
 Scenario is a mode that sets up a historic racing moment for the player to experience.
 Each mode is broken into three separate difficulties but none of them include a two-player feature.
 Along with the standard controller, the game also supports arcade sticks and steering wheels.